UPDATE: 'I'm Ready To Die For A Cause,' Pickup Driver With Alleged Bomb Says

-UPDATE: A man holding police at bay outside the Library of Congress apparently addresses President Biden in a live stream from the scene in which he says he has enough explosives in his pickup to blow up 2½ city blocks and is "ready to die for a cause."

 "We're livin' in a free country, Joe.
-The choice is yours," says the as-yet unidentified man during the incident, which cleared all area buildings and brought a huge law enforcement response.
+The choice is yours," the man identified in multiple news reports as Floyd Ray Roseberry of Grover, NC, says during the incident, which cleared all area buildings and brought a huge law enforcement response.

 "If you wanna shoot me and take the chance of blowin' up two and a half city blocks, cause that toolbox is full, ammonium nitrate, it's full," he says.

-Note: UPDATE: A man holding police at bay outside the Library of Congress apparently addresses President Biden in a livestream from the scene in which he says he has enough explosives in his pickup to blow up 2½ city blocks and is "ready to die for a cause."